flint-bot/flint/README.md

 });
 ```

 * `phrase` : This can be either a string or a regex pattern.
-If a string, the string is matched against the forst word in the room message.
+If a string, the string is matched against the first word in the room message.
 message.
 If a regex pattern is used, it is matched against the entire message text.
 * `bot` : The bot object that is used to execute commands when the `phrase` is
 triggered.